Spring Break in New Mexico: Activities in Farmington

 • River or lake day

-We love when visitors see this grand spectrum of what northwestern New Mexico has to offer, so always recommend doing at least one of each.
+We love it when visitors see the full spectrum of what northwestern New Mexico has to offer, so we always recommend doing at least one of each.

-Of course, we’d be remiss not to mention some necessities to be sure you pack before arrival:
+Of course, we’d be remiss not to mention some necessities.
+Be sure to pack::

 • Layers and sun protection